simon-katz/nomis-ec-mode/README.md

 There's a customizable variable, `nomis/ec-bound-for-electric-require-search` (default 10000), that specifies how many characters into a buffer to search before giving up.

-# Turning on nomis-electric-clojure-mode
+# Turning on nomis/ec-mode

 By default, the mode is turned on automatically for any `.cljc` buffer that is recognised to be Electric source code.
 You can disable this by customizing `nomis/ec-auto-enable?`.

-To turn the mode on or off manually, run `M-x nomis-electric-clojure-mode`.
+To turn the mode on or off manually, run `M-x nomis/ec-mode`.
 If the mode can't determine the Electric version, it assumes v3.

 # Overview of Features

-nomis-electric-clojure-mode does the following:
+nomis/ec-mode does the following:

 - Auto-detects whether the code is Electric v2 or Electric v3.
 (If auto-detect fails, v3 is assumed.)